lightning/bolts/07-routing-gossip.md

   - MUST set bits in `channel_flags` and `message_flags `that are not assigned a meaning to 0.
-  - MAY create and send a `channel_update` with the `disable` bit set to 1, to signal a channel's temporary unavailability (e.g. due to a loss of connectivity) OR permanent unavailability (e.g. prior to an on-chain settlement).
+  - MAY create and send a `channel_update` with the `disable` bit set to 1, to signal a channel's temporary unavailability (e.g. due to a loss of connectivity, or due to the channel being completely unbalanced) OR permanent unavailability (e.g. prior to an on-chain settlement).
     - MAY sent a subsequent `channel_update` with the `disable` bit  set to 0 to re-enable the channel.